slthomason/StartupHakkSamples/248_WebSurferMcpServer/README.md

    - "Fetch the title of https://microsoft.com"
    - "Extract all links from https://github.com"
    - "Summarize the content of https://en.wikipedia.org/wiki/Artificial_intelligence"
-   - "Analyze the safety of https://example.com"
-   - "Generate a report for campaign CAMP-001"
+   - "Search for information about quantum computing"

 ## VS Code Integration